From the August 14, 1997 Chicago Reader. — J.R.

 I’m not claiming that all of Roeg’s movies are masterpieces.
 I’ve never really warmed to most of Don’t Look Now, actively dislike Bad Timing and Eureka, and have plenty of problems with patches of many of the others, including Cold Heaven.
 But it’s hard to think of many active filmmakers in the English-speaking world whose styles are as pleasurable, as sophisticated, and as accomplished as Roeg’s — filmmakers whose works breathe and pulsate and vibrate with as much rhythmic energy.
 Why, then, does his work invariably come to us under a cloud?

-To understand, we may have to go all the way back to Richard Lester’s Petulia in 1968, the last fiction feature on which Roeg worked as cinematographer.
+To understand, we may have to go all the way back to Richard Lester’s Petulia in 1968, the last fiction feature by someone else on which Roeg worked as cinematographer.
 In terms of both its form and its achronological editing, it is the first Nicolas Roeg film — jagged yet graceful in its syncopated, nearly subliminal visual rhymes.
 It’s practically cubist in the way it develops a mosaic around a city (San Francisco), an acute sense of the contemporary, a theme of missed connections, and a relationship.
 It’s hard to say whether these features mean that Roeg played an uncredited creative role on the film or that he forged his own style and manner out of Petulia (which seems likelier).
 Either way, this haunting late-60s masterpiece began a kind of cinema that subsequently belonged to Roeg and not to Lester.
 (After an ambitious and accomplished stretch of features, from A Hard Day’s Night in 1964 to The Bed-Sitting Room in 1969, Lester turned to potboilers and has pretty much continued to make them ever since.)

 What was it that blighted Petulia?
 The fact, one might argue, that it adapted to Hollywood norms the most sophisticated editing style of the 60s, the style of Alain Resnais, and offered it above all as a vehicle for passionate feelings — not fashion, as some insisted at the time.
 Resnais offered both a potent threat and a challenge to traditional narrative movies in the 60s — and he remains a filmmaker whose influence has never been fully co-opted, domesticated, or absorbed.
 As a consequence he’s never ceased to be regarded as “pretentious” by this country’s most powerful critical watchdogs.
 Much of Resnais’ work has literally been banished from our shores, both practically and critically, since the early 80s.
 It’s as if the commercial success of his highly radical first two features in the early 60s – Hiroshima, Mon Amour and Last Year at Marienbad –frightened our antiintellectual and middlebrow critics so profoundly that they still can’t tolerate any film that even reminds them of Resnais.
 I’m not saying that Roeg has ever been as good a filmmaker or that his work feeds perpetually on Resnais, either.
 (It would be more accurate to say that Roeg’s work derives from Petulia and that Petulia derives from early Resnais.)
 But it does seem that the critical coolness toward every new Roeg picture has been conditioned by long-term hostility toward Resnais and everything Resnais is felt to represent.